-Observation of a learner's performance is a valid assessment method and should be carried out by the assessor or someone who works closely with the learner.
-Evidence Verifiers operate under the guidance of the assessor and support them by gathering evidence of a learner's performance that occurs naturally within the workplace.
+Observation of a trainee's performance is a valid assessment method and should be carried out by the assessor or someone who works closely with the trainee.
+Evidence Verifiers operate under the guidance of the assessor and support them by gathering evidence of a trainee's performance that occurs naturally within the workplace.

 The assessor is responsible for ensuring that the Evidence Verifier understands their role and is a suitable person to perform observations.
-The assessor must ensure the evidence verifier completes all parts of the observation and notes specific examples of what the learner actually did
+The assessor must ensure the evidence verifier completes all parts of the observation and verifies specific examples of what the trainee actually did.

-For more detailed information refer to the Evidence verifier section in this manual.
+For more detailed information refer to the Evidence Verifier section in this manual.